Gnotobiotic Animal Core (GNAC)

 The GNAC at the University of Washington is a newly developed resource managed by the Department of Comparative Medicine and located in the Health Sciences Center.
 The GNAC is open to investigators with research needs to maintain mice free of any microorganisms (germ-free), or with a known population of microorganisms (gnotobiotic).

-- Isolator room (268 sq. ft.) – containing four 5-ft breeding isolators with additional room for continued expansion
+- Isolator room (268 sq. ft.) – containing six 5-ft breeding isolators and two 3-ft rederivation isolators

 - Anteroom (142 sq. ft.) – containing a biosafety cabinet